julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 You should have been a therapist?

 **Mia:**
 No. No, the transition.
-It’s a reversal of the situation, maybe?
+It’s a change of fortune, maybe?
 Brought on by… some flaw in my character?
 Once a married man, with valor — or *valor potential* — but over the next 90 minutes I’m revealed as… just this? *Unscrupulous in my cleverness?*

 I mean, that story has everything, doesn’t it? *Peripity and Pathos.* A moment of recognition, a reversal of the situation, and then the “tragic act”!
 The blood letting.
 Oedipus stabs out his own eyes, but I’m like: raise the stakes!
 My ex once said that she wouldn’t be happy until I was dead or gay or castrated.